 The short answer to “does champagne go bad?” is yes.

 Yes, yes it does.
 But the longer answer will determine whether or not I have to make an emergency trip the liquor store, to find the best gas station wine I can muster up.
 Keep reading to find out if yours has gone bad before you’ve even opened it, or how long it will last if it’s already open.

-So before I toss the bottle of bubbly collecting dust in my pantry, I better figure out what kind of champagne it is, exactly.
+So before I dump out the bottle of bubbly collecting dust in my pantry, I better figure out what kind of champagne it is, exactly.
 Unlike wine that comes in so many varieties made all over the world, champagne is only from one place: the Champagne region of France.
 What I need to figure out is whether or not my champagne is vintage.

 What is Vintage Champagne?

 Vintage is determined by what year the grapes that made it were harvested.
 If it’s all from the same year, you’ve got some vintage Champagne on your hands.
 A mix of grapes means lower quality champagne, but also a somewhat cheaper price.
 This differs from most alcohol where we’d ask what vintage something is and assume that means the year, with older often being better.

 You can determine whether or not your bottle is vintage by looking at the bottle.
 If there’s a date on it, then it’s vintage.
 No date, not vintage.
 Vintage champagnes are only made 3 or 4 times a decade and take at least 3 years to mature, whereas non vintage champagnes take about 15 months.
 Vintage are only made in the absolute best years, so you won’t find a year labeled on the majority of champagne bottles.

 Non-vintage shelf life, unopened: 4-5 years

 Vintage shelf life, unopened: 10-20 years

 Looks like if whomever left the forgotten bottle of baby shower bubbly at my house was cheap I’m making an emergency trip to the liquor store.
 If the champagne is vintage, though, it’s probably still good.

 Signs of Champagne Gone Bad